mlehotay/ier/IER/_work/abstracts.md

 * There exists **exactly one objective physical reality**, governed by mind-independent law.
 * Within that reality, some physical systems operate as **Unified Experiential Fields (UEFs)**.
 * When a UEF exists, **experience exists** — **categorically**, not by degree.
-* Experience is **real by identity**, not an emergent accompaniment or functional output.
+* Experience is **real by identity**, not an emergent accompaniment, representation, or functional output.
 * **Experience confers no epistemic authority** about mind-independent reality.
 * Ethical significance follows **necessarily** wherever intrinsic constraint is borne from the inside.

-IER is not a theory of representation, cognition, intelligence, reportability, or measurement.
+IER is **not** a theory of representation, cognition, intelligence, reportability, measurement, or phenomenological method.

+It is a theory of:

+> **what experience is,
+> when it exists,
-It is a theory of **what experience is**, **when it exists**, and **what necessarily follows from its existence**.
+> and what necessarily follows from its existence.**

 ---